José Álvarez (baseball, born 1989): Boston Red Sox (2005–09)

-In 2009, pitching for the Lowell Spinners in the A- New York-Pennsylvania League, Álvarez was a mid-season All Star, and ended the season 8–3 for the Spinners with a 1.52 ERA (3rd in the league, and tops in the Boston farm system), and 63 strikeouts in 83 innings.
-He also pitched for the Salem Red Sox in the Class A+ Carolina League, and was 1–1 with a 4.74 ERA, and 11 strikeouts in 242/3 innings.
+In 2009, pitching for the Lowell Spinners in the Low–A New York-Pennsylvania League, Álvarez was a mid-season All Star, and ended the season 8–3 for the Spinners with a 1.52 ERA (3rd in the league, and tops in the Boston farm system), and 63 strikeouts in 83 innings.
+He also pitched for the Salem Red Sox in the High–A Carolina League, and was 1–1 with a 4.74 ERA, and 11 strikeouts in 242/3 innings.

 Florida Marlins (2010–12)

-Álvarez advanced as high as Class A ball before being traded in November 2009 with Hunter Jones to the Florida Marlins organization for Jeremy Hermida.
-In 2010 Álvarez was third in the Class A South Atlantic League in wins as he went 10–3 with the Greensboro Grasshoppers with a 3.58 ERA and 113 strikeouts in 108 innings.
+Álvarez advanced as high as Single–A before being traded in November 2009 with Hunter Jones to the Florida Marlins organization in exchange for Jeremy Hermida.
+In 2010 Álvarez was third in the Single–A South Atlantic League in wins as he went 10–3 with the Greensboro Grasshoppers with a 3.58 ERA and 113 strikeouts in 108 innings.

-In 2011, pitching for the Jupiter Hammerheads in the A+ Florida State League, Álvarez was a mid-season All Star, and ended the season 6–5 for the Hammerheads with a 2.96 ERA, with 73 strikeouts in 82 innings.
+In 2011, pitching for the Jupiter Hammerheads in the High–A Florida State League, Álvarez was a mid-season All Star, and ended the season 6–5 for the Hammerheads with a 2.96 ERA, with 73 strikeouts in 82 innings.
 He was a two-time winner of the best changeup in the Florida Marlins farm system.

-In 2012 he pitched for the Jacksonville Suns in the AA Southern League. Álvarez was league Pitcher of the Week for the week ended June 25, and for the season was 6–9 with a 4.22 ERA, with 3 complete games (tied for the league lead), 1.66 walks per nine innings (tops among league starters), and 70 strikeouts in 1361/3 innings.
+In 2012 he pitched for the Jacksonville Suns in the Double–A Southern League. Álvarez was league Pitcher of the Week for the week ended June 25, and for the season was 6–9 with a 4.22 ERA, with 3 complete games (tied for the league lead), 1.66 walks per nine innings (tops among league starters), and 70 strikeouts in 1361/3 innings.